lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-12-05-History_of_Proof_Assistants.md

 the ML programming language
 and provided a proof kernel,
-encapsulated in an abstract type definition, to ensure that a theorem could only be generated by applying inference rules to axioms or other theorems.
+encapsulated in an abstract type definition, to ensure that a theorem could only be generated by applying inference rules to axioms or other theorems:

+> … the ML type discipline is used… so that—whatever complex procedures are defined—all values of type `thm` must be theorems, as only inferences can compute such values….
+This security releases us from the need to preserve whole proofs… — an important practical gain since large proofs tended to clog up the working space… [*Edinburgh LCF*, page IV]

 Edinburgh LCF was first announced in 1975, which conveniently is exactly 50 years ago, at a *Conference on Proving and Improving Programs* held at Arc-et-Senans.